A Tradition of Success

 2 NEWISA Tournament Appearances

-1 NCAA Division II Eastern Championship (men's
+1 NCAA Division II Eastern Championship (men's skiing)

 9 NCAA Division III Tournament Appearances